1 – Introduction and Clue #1

 No ancient god of war ever had at his disposal such colossal destructive power as exists now through nuclear weapons.
 And this was foreseen by the Lord centuries ago – comprehended here in this phrase about the “god of forces”, and more particularly, “god of munitions”.

-This modern day emphasis on weaponry is suggested also in the next verse 39; the phrase “the most strongholds”, in the original Hebrew, is a combination of the same word “forces (munitions)” and another word meaning “defenced city”.
+This modern day emphasis on weaponry is suggested also in the next verse 39; in the original Hebrew, the phrase “the most strongholds” combines the same word “forces (munitions)” with another word meaning “defenced city”.
+And in the margin of some Bible versions is written the alternative translation, “fortresses of munitions”.

 So again, like the “abomination of desolation” phrase, this “god of forces” phrase was a good way for the Lord to express in an ancient language a historical reality that would not arrive until several centuries into the future: the unique form of warmongering that exists today.